ericwq/nvide/README.md

 - `custom` directory : contains additional packages and custom configuration for `NvChad`.
 - `conf` directory : contains part of the `neovim` configuration, mainly clipboard related.
 - `build.md` : contains the docker commands to build and run the image.
-- `nvim.dockerfile` : the docker file.
+- `nvim.dockerfile` : the normal docker file.
+- `sshd-nvim.dockerfile`: the SSH docker file.
 - `reference.md` : the references (most of) about how to setup `nvide`.

 ## Additional packages